Shmielen/100DaysofCode/README.md

 Day 3
-The File: Odd&Even.py demonstrates conditional statements using if/else The File: BMI_2.py demonstrates the use of elif in python
+The File: Odd&Even.py demonstrates conditional statements using if/else The File: BMI_2.py demonstrates the use of elif in python The File: LeapYear.py demonstrates the use of nested if statements The File: PizzaOrderPractice.py demonstartes the difference between Nested if statements, elif statements and multiple if statements